 - First purchase workflow

-After a new subscriber subscribes to your email newsletter campaigns, you must send a welcome email.
-This kickstarts a good experience for a new subscriber.
-Based on the details you have captured on your forms, you can create multi-channel welcome series as well.
-For instance, look at the welcome automation flow below.
+After a new prospect subscribes to your email newsletter campaigns, you must send a welcome email.
+It will kickstart a good experience for a new subscriber.
+Based on the details you have captured on your forms, you can create a multi-channel welcome series.
+For instance, look at the welcome automation workflow below.

-When a subscriber keeps on browsing across various products or categories, they leave a trace behind, which is also called as the ‘browsing path’.
+When a subscriber keeps browsing across various products or categories, they leave a trace behind, which is also called the ‘browsing path.’
 Based on that, you can trigger recommendation emails, as Amazon does.

-The next stage for the subscriber is when they start adding items to their carts but do not complete the checkout.
+The subscriber’s next stage is when they start adding items to their carts but do not complete the checkout.
 Below you can see an automation workflow for cart abandonment.

 You can go multichannel is that many subscribers are browsing both on your website and apps.
 Mobile push notifications on cart abandonment can increase the conversion chances manifold times because mobile conversions happen on-the-go.

-This simply means, take care of your VIP customers.
+It simply means, takes care of your VIP customers.
 Encourage customers to repeat the purchase cycle more.
-The more they keep making purchases, the more loyal they turn to your brand, and more is the word of mouth.
+The more they keep making purchases, the more loyal they turn to your brand, and more is word of mouth.
 Checkout a upsell automation workflow below:

-According to Marketing Metrics book, the author suggests that selling to an existing customer is 60% more successful than to a new customer.
+According to the Marketing Metrics book, the author suggests selling to an existing customer is 60% more successful than to a new customer.